gamalkevin/lpic-jadi/007_1-2-boot-concepts.md

 ## Boot Process Analogies
 To understand the boot process, I headed to ChatGPT to obtain some useful analogies.
 Access them [here](./References/boot-process-analogies.md).

+## Linux vs. GNU/Linux
+- **Linux** strictly means the **kernel**, the core program that manages hardware and system resources.
+- By itself, the kernel can’t do much—you wouldn’t even have commands like `ls` or `cd`.
+- When combined with the **GNU tools** (shell, utilities, libraries), it forms a complete operating system.
+- Most distributions are this combination, which is why the technically accurate name is **GNU/Linux**—though in practice, people usually just say **Linux**.